Enter your ZIP to

 How Does Interior Basement Waterproofing Work?

-Interior basement waterproofing begins with identifying where the problem starts.
+Interior basement waterproofing is just one approach (see all basement waterproofing methods), and it begins with identifying where the problem starts.
 You must figure out where the moisture enters the basement.
 Once you’ve done that, you can move forward with the waterproofing.

 The waterproofing might take the form of drainage work or sealants.
 Here’s how the general process should go: